 A traumatic experience can be a particular event like: a natural disaster, living through an assault, a car accident, falling from a bicycle, having surgery, the sudden death of a loved one or living through a continuous stressful situation.
 Also, having experienced an economic setback, a separation, a partner infidelity, or having endured an illness, being jobless or living in an unsafe area.

-The symptoms after a trauma can vary; feelings of constant body ache, chronic fatigue, pain in the chest or back, muscular tension, fibromyalgia, migraine, nausea, ulcer, hyper-vigilance, intrusion of images of trauma, nightmares, exaggerated startle responses, panic attacks, hypersensitivity to sound, smell and touch, etc. Also sudden mood changes, reduced capacity to deal with stress, isolation, frequent crying, lack of hope, loss of interest for family, work and other things that used to bring wellbeing.
-There can be confusion, difficulty concentrating, phobia, fears with no apparent reason: like the fear of public speaking, fear of flying, drive a fear of driving, fear of the authority, feeling that one cannot be happy, etc.
+The symptoms after a trauma can vary; feelings of constant body ache, chronic fatigue, pain in the chest or back, muscular tension, fibromyalgia, migraine, nausea, ulcer, hyper-vigilance, intrusion of images of trauma, nightmares, exaggerated startle responses, panic attacks, hypersensitivity to sound, smell and touch etc. It can also show signs: sudden mood changes, reduced capacity to deal with stress, isolation, frequent crying, lack of hope, loss of interest for family, work and other things that caused wellbeing.
+There can be confusion, difficulty to concentrate, phobia, fears with no apparent reason: like the fear of public speaking, fear of flying, drive a car, fear to the authority, feel that one cannot be happy etc.

-After enduring trauma, it may take some time to feel secure, again.
-The most important thing is to find a psychologist that specializes in trauma who can provide the right treatment.
+After enduring a trauma, it may take some time to feel secure again.
+The most important is to find a Psychologist that specializes in trauma who can provide the right treatment.
 It does not matter if the trauma occurred years ago or if it occurred yesterday.
-Don’t allow anyone to tell you that what happened was not important, that many people have gone through it, or that it happened so long ago that one must forget.
-Remember something fundamental, if it is important to you, it is important.
-And that, in itself, is sufficient.
-With therapy, the patient does not have to continue to re-live the trauma.
+Don’t allow anyone to tell you that what happened was not important, that many people have gone through it, and that it happened so long ago that one must forget...etc.
+Remember something fundamental, if it is important to you, it was important.
+That, in itself, it is sufficient.
+In therapy the patient does not have to relive the trauma.